hristo-stefanov/MiniBankingDemo/docs/login-session-adr.md

 This would require explicitly clearing all login session data in the *whole* dependency graph when logging out, i.e. including in Retrofit instance and cache files (if enabled).
 The `Closeable` interface can be used to help with that.

+Another downside is that all session data properties will need to be optional/nullable for the sake of handling the case of not having a login session.
+Thus in expressions where more that one property is need, we will need to handle each one's availability individually instead of just handling the availability of a login session.

+This can be mitigated by using the *for comprehension* FP technique or by having an anonymous user login session.